 The record opens with "What Is This Thing Called Love," but the first recognizable phrase is a nod to the godfather of modern alto saxophone, Charlie Parker

 , where Konitz throws in a quick fragment from "A Night In Tunisia."
 Yes, it's Dizzy Gillespie

 's composition, but Bird's 1946 Dial recordingthe one with that solo

 was an alto milestone (really a jazz milestone) and Konitz's pays a brief, respectful nod.

 "Stella By Starlight" gets the same loose, almost free improvisational treatment, but gradually the band tightens up the tune until, at almost nine minutes in, it's playing it straight-ahead, with guitarist Bill Frisell

 punch out a straight four-on-the-floor beat.
 It's exactly the opposite order jazz musicians usually pursue, gradually reconstructing rather than gradually deconstructing, and it's masterful.

 Konitz exhibits a self-confident and collaborative approach, with Frisell, Peacock and Baron equally prevalent with almost constant improvisational duties.
 "I'll Remember April" is an impressive balancing act between almost immediate four-part improvisation and just enough of the melody to make the tune recognizable.
 It has an almost wave-like quality, rolling right up to oblivion, only pulling back into the tune at the last moment and averting complete collapse.

 What Is This Thing Called Love?; Body & Soul; Stella By Starlight; I'll Remember April; I

-Lee Konitz: alto saxophone; Bill Frisell: guitar; Gary Peacock: bass;
+Lee Konitz: alto saxophone; Bill Frisell: guitar; Gary Peacock: bass; Joey Baron: drums.